Editor’s Note: This resource has been revised and updated for 2019.

 4. Retaining Walls

 Living in the mountains where flat land is hard to find and erosion is a constant problem means we need lots of walls for leveling land and holding back dirt.
 Retaining walls need to be strong to hold back the tons of dirt and water that press against them.

 This means reinforcing the block by filling the chambers with rebar and concrete.
 Also, it is necessary to put drain pipes that run behind retaining walls to help water run around the walls to help prevent them from failing in heavy rains.

 5. Raised Beds

-Around the house we use solid “cap blocks” to make raised beds.
+Around the house, we use solid “cap blocks” to make raised beds.
 These can be mortared together for permanent beds or dry stacked for a more temporary garden.
-I like to till the soil than add sand and peat moss for a rich well drained soil.
+I like to till the soil then add sand and peat moss for rich well-drained soil.

 Filling the chambers with sand or concrete helps reduce the chances of this happening.
 If you really want to build something permanent you might want to line it with fire brick or use chimney blocks that can take more heat.

 With the increasing use of automobiles in attacks parking barricades and bollards are becoming more common.
 They might not be pretty but they do help save lives.
 Just a few blocks if properly reinforced will stop a slow moving car, or destroy a fast-moving one.

 8. Protection From Gun Fire

 I have personally tested a number of calibers against a dry stacked block wall and none of my pistols will penetrate a block wall.
 This includes a 300 grain .44 magnum wadcutter!
 I also found that no rifle round smaller than a hard-nosed .308 will reliably penetrate the same blocks.